thecredibleway/thecredibleway-com/docs/faq/questions/how-can-you-believe-in-miracles-in-a-scientific-age.md

 Beyond the resurrection, other biblical miracles are presented not as arbitrary acts but as purposeful divine interventions.
 These miracles served multiple critical functions.
-They acted as a validation of God's messengers, authenticating the divine commission of figures like Moses, Elijah, and Jesus' apostles.
+They acted as a validation of God's messengers, authenticating the divine commission of figures like Moses, Elijah and Jesus' apostles.
-Furthermore, they were demonstrations of God's character, revealing His compassion through healings, His sovereignty by calming storms, and His provision through providing food.
+Furthermore, they were demonstrations of God's character, revealing His compassion through healings, His sovereignty by calming storms and His provision through providing food.
 Many miracles also fulfilled prophecy, showcasing God's foreknowledge and control over history.
 Ultimately, these events acted as points of revelation, unveiling aspects of God's nature and His plan for humanity that could not be understood through natural means alone.